 The value of health checks for older people is uncertain:

-- Annual checks by a nurse visit have shown benefit in mortality, but not in UK studies.
+- Annual checks by a nurse visit have shown benefit in mortality; however, not in UK studies.

 - Case finding targets proactive care on individuals with a high level of need.
 Although interventions in this group are appreciated, a reduction in mortality or hospital admissions has not been shown.